Security-Onion-Solutions/securityonion-docs/cases.rst

   :target: _images/analyzers-hash-results-summary.png

 .. note::
-    Analyzers currenly only support the analysis of one observable at a time.
-If attempting to analyze more than one obseravble at a time, you will encounter an error.
+    Analyzers currenly only support the analysis of one observable at a time (this means supplying the observable value field with more than one observable value).
+If attempting to analyze more than one observable at a time, you will encounter an error.

 Analyzer Output
 ~~~~~~~~~~~~~~~